-- 1. To pay automatically, a Member can make arrangements by contacting a Cooperative representative and requesting a payment plan be set up, or - 2.
-To pay as needed, a Member can contact a Cooperative representative and initiate the payment transaction.
-The Member will need to indicate the amount of the payment and provide necessary credit card information and authorization.
+1. To pay automatically, a Member can make arrangements by contacting a Cooperative representative and requesting a payment plan be set up, or-

+2. To pay as needed, a Member can contact a Cooperative representative and initiate the payment transaction.
+The Member will need to indicate the amount of the payment and provide necessary credit card information and authorization. authorize the Cooperative and its payment processing service to process a payment through their payment card monthly.
+The amount processed will be for up to the full balance due each month and will be processed automatically on the bill due date.